 No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this ordinance and other applicable regulations.
-Violations of the provisions of this ordinance by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a (INSERT INFRACTION TYPE (I.E. MISDEMEANOR).
-INSERT PENALTIES PER STATE/LOCAL LAW ASSOCIATED WITH SPECIFIED INFRACTION TYPE (I.E. ANY PERSON WHO VIOLATES THE REQUIREMENTS OF THIS ORDINANCE SHALL UPON CONVICTION THEREOF BE FINED NOT MORE THAN A SPECIFIED AMOUNT OF MONEY...)
-Nothing contained herein shall prevent the COMMUNITY NAME from taking such other lawful action as is necessary to prevent or remedy any violation.
+Violations of the provisions of this ordinance by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a Class I misdemeanor, punishable by a \$500 fine.
+Nothing contained herein shall prevent the City of Rainier from taking such other lawful action as is necessary to prevent or remedy any violation.